joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6153477/2025/02/22/victor-wembanyama-card-record-sale/

 **Blackhawks' latest challenge: Matching contenders' intensity while playing only for pride**\
-`The Blackhawks will be looking to match playoff contenders' intensity while having little to play for in the last 26 games of the season.`\
+`For a while, Connor Bedard seemed to be the only Blackhawks player participating in the game against the Blue Jackets.
+Columbus won 5-1.`\
 https://nytimes.com/athletic/6153667/2025/02/22/blackhawks-blue-jackets-nhl-contenders/

 **Takeaways: Sabres show they haven't given up on season after dominating Rangers**\